Children in Divorce or Paternity Matters

 Arizona’s public policy promotes strong families and strong family values.
 It includes the premise that it’s in the children’s best interest to “have substantial, frequent, meaningful and continuing parenting time with both parents” and that both parents participate in parental decision-making about the child.

 The public policy is only part of the picture, however.
 There are many different family structures and the standards guide the process.
-At The McCarthy Law Firm, we encourage you to think about the best interests of your children because Arizona bases its standards on the children’s best interests, not the parents.
+At McCarthy Family Law, we encourage you to think about the best interests of your children because Arizona bases its standards on the children’s best interests, not the parents.
 Ultimately, how the parenting plan works is not about you.
 It’s about the children and what works best for their wellbeing.

 The Parenting Plan